ssaimon80/GetAndClean_FinalProject/README.md

 See file **CodeBook.md** for a description of the variables in the two datasets.

 ### dataDownload.R
-This script is run automatically as part of the analysis and it takes care of the task of downloading the required device data in a local folder.
-Specifically, the downloaded archive is located in a subfolder **download** in the current working directory.
+This script is run automatically as part of the analysis and it takes care of the task of downloading the required device data in your current working directory.
 The archive is downloaded only if it is missing.

 ### dataExtract.R
 This file contains a helper function **extratRawDS(location)** which loads a single table from a specified location inside the data archive.
 It is used internally by the **run_analysis.R** script.